wp-plugins/adsense-click-fraud-monitoring/readme.txt

 * Prevent malicious clicks by human user on you Ads
 * Prevent clicks by friends on your Ads who want to “help” you.
 * Prevent unintended clicks by your own
-* New: Block your own IP
+* New: Blocks a list of specific IP´s including detection of your own IP
 * New: Use custom name for your ad block class

 In easy words, e.g. Google AdSense: Google takes care that every click on any AdSense advertising is done by a real human visitor.
 Automatic clicks by crawl bots or a lot of automated or manual processed clicks (a so-called Clickbomb) can lead to a complete and permanent exclusion from the google AdSense service.
 All your earnings are lost and it is very hard to get back the access to your account.
 (In most cases impossible)